code-raushan/postgres-db-proxy/README.md

 - Proxies the client connection to raw db connection and vice versa.
 - Operates on raw TCP level without any database level overheads.
 - Utilizes goroutines for better concurrency
-- Utilizes only standard library utils for minimum dependencies.
+- Utilizes only standard library utils for minimum dependencies (os & net).